mehmetkocer/Daily-Currency-Rate/README.md

 This project is a Python application that fetches daily currency exchange rates from the [currencyapi.net](https://currencyapi.net) API and stores them in a PostgreSQL database.
 The application is containerized using Docker and managed with Docker Compose.
 It includes a CI/CD pipeline using GitHub Actions for automated building and testing.

-For a detailed explanation of the architecture, design decisions, and setup instructions, please see the [Solution Design Document](SOLUTION_DESIGN.md).

 ## Features

 *   Daily fetching of currency rates (scheduled for 06:00 UTC).